Adventures In Self Discovery To Transform Your Life

 Consider addictive behavior, a voluntary surrender of self control to choices that becomes automatic.
 It takes a lot of self control and effort to build and maintain an addiction.
 After you come to like smoking tobacco or taking a drug, you have to plan and work to maintain and guard a supply.
 You must arrange your life so you can regularly get a hit.
 Then you must pretend to live more or less normally.
 All the while you conceal or cover up negative changes in your body and behavior.
 Maintaining an addiction is hard work.
 The flip side is that getting rid of an addiction is hard work.
 Life is so much simpler without addiction.

 Some time ago we got addicted to television.
 How come?
 We could sit and watch passively while actors on the screen showed us dramatic life situations.
 We identified with the action and allowed our feelings to follow the drama.
 We watched through problems and complications that rose to a climax.
 They had to come to a resolution at least four time an hour.
 This allowed for the commercials that tweaked our desire for products.
 We cycled through more emotions in an evening than pre-TV humans experienced in a year.
 We also sat on our butts and missed 50 full days of real life a year.
 If you want to experience withdrawal from addiction, unplug your television.
-Take the battery out of your phone.
+Take the battery out of your smartphone.

 The recipe for an experience we want is often built into a belief system.
 Buddhist monks want to become enlightened.
 They meditate for years.
 They go through the prescribed steps to get the prescribed experiences for that stage.
 Then they go on to the next.
 If you can be clear about the result you want, you can go direct now rather than on a path.
 Practice the result you are after.
 You can shape your body, thoughts and feelings to the best fit with what's happening.